 and unpack my lunch box.

-Far away in the mountainous country,
+Far away in the mountain country,

 the flowers are rapeseed and renge.

-Far away in the mountainous country,
+Far away in the mountain country,

 the flowers are rapeseed and renge.